rustgbg/rustgbg-cli-quickstart/README.md

    performance.
 Try locking stdout in the beginning of the program and make it use that.
 1. Make the program take an `-o <path>` argument and write the same there as to stdout.

+If you feel a filesystem monitor is the most stupid thing ever, then write some other CLI tool.
+Here are some recommendations:

+1. Something `curl`/`wget`-esque.
+I would recommend using the `reqwest` library for http.
+1. A `grep` alternative.
+Could be fun to get the file read buffering right.
+As well as borrowing strings all over the place.
+Support regex with the `regex` crate?

 ## The Rust CLI working group

 The Rust community has a number of "working groups".
 Each focus on a different area and tries to